-Linden has been indicated to have sweat-inducing and sedative properties.
-It has been used to relieve tension and sinus headaches, calming the mind and inducing sleep.
+Linden has been shown to have sweat-inducing and sedative properties.
+It has been used to relieve tension and sinus headaches, calm the mind, and induce sleep.
 The flowers have also been used to relieve nasal congestion and lower high blood pressure.

 This tea is sometimes used in modern alternative medicine for the treatment of headaches and migraines.
 There currently isn’t enough research on the effect of linden tea on migraines to recommend it as an effective natural remedy.

 The potato has been used in European folk medicine for over 200 years.
 Country folk medicine has anecdotally supported the use of thick slices of raw potato in calming migraine pain.
 Traditionally, the slices are cloaked in a thin cloth and wrapped around the head or rubbed directly on the temples to ease tension and pain.
 There is no current scientific research suggesting that raw potato cuttings can effectively treat migraines when applied topically.

 Native to Europe, horseradish has been used in medicinal folk remedies as an oil extract or in dried or fresh root form.
 It has historically been used to treat:

 Its ability to narrow blood vessels may aid in treating migraines, but no clinical trials support the use of horseradish for migraines.